 The Branch Explorer is the core feature of the GUI.
 It is an interactive graphic that renders the evolution of the repository.
 From the Branch Explorer view you can branch, merge, diff, push and pull and switch to different branches.
 If there is only a single feature that makes Plastic worth it, this is the Branch Explorer.
 Find out more here.

-Plastic includes an integrated code review system.
-You can create reviews from changesets and branches, add comments to lines and assign the review to a developer to check it.
+Plastic includes an integrated Code Review system.
+You can create reviews from changesets and branches, add comments to lines, and assign the review to a developer to check it.
 Reviews are replicated between repos with their branches.
-Find more in the GUI guide .
+Read more about the Code Review system .

 You can display the history of a file visually using a 2D version tree.
 Then you can follow how it was branched and merged and run diffs from the diagram.
 Check the GUI guide for details .